How the mass shooting and a devastating fire unfolded at a Michigan church

 Chapel building a ‘total loss’

-Authorities are “trying to determine exactly when and where that fire ended up coming from and how it got started,” though they believe the suspect started the fire “deliberately,” Renye added.
+Authorities are “trying to determine exactly when and where that fire ended up coming from and how it got started,” though they believe the shooter started the fire “deliberately,” Renye added.

 Some victims were “near the fire and they were unable to get out of the church,” the police chief said.